iAmWillShepherd/CSCI-E-34/README.md

 > What sort of environment will you use for the quick prototype that this term project requires?
 And what sort of development environment would you use to develop this system industrially, if that’s different?

 I assumed we were required to use Balsamiq.
 If that is no longer the case, perhaps I could use Sketch?
 I would likely use a basic text editor for the web app and Xamarin/Android/iOS for the mobile apps.

+Another line